Bully Merle

 Genetic testing:

-Before breeding an American Bully Merle, it may be helpful to have the dog genetically tested to determine whether it has a single or double copy of the gene.
+Before breeding a Merle Bully, it may be helpful to have the dog genetically tested to determine whether it has a single or double copy of the gene.
 This can help breeders decide which dogs to breed and which to avoid.

 Education: